Sotera/merlin-stack/README.md

       * Dataset ETL Kickoff and status updates
     * Merlin Data API Explorer
       * location : [any node ip]:3000/explorer
-      * Allows programatic access to all data in the system
+      * Web UI allowing access to all data in the system
     * Elasticsearch Head
       * location : [any node ip]:9100
       * Web UI for management of the Elastic Cluster